 ^ IH Ethics CM credit also counts as IH CM credit

 |Calculating CM Credit

-Technical Contact time includes technical portions such as presentations, lectures, break outs, Q&A, exams, event overview, event recaps, and discussions.
-The non-technical portions of an event should not be counted, e.g., generic welcome speeches, participant introductions, breaks, meals, networking, exhibitor time, roundtables or discussions with unspecified topics, social tours.
+Technical Content: Includes technical presentations, lectures, break outs, Q&A, exams, event overview, event recaps, and discussions.
+The non-technical portions of an event should not be counted, e.g., generic welcome speeches, participant introductions, breaks, meals, networking, exhibitor time, social tours, roundtables or discussions with unspecified topics.